nmacmunn/meteor-censor/README.md

 ```

 ### Example
-Return a set of user docs joined with corresponding
+Return a set of user docs joined with the corresponding users' avatars.

 ```javascript
 Meteor.censor("users", function () {